 And then they stopped.

-I said, the Democratic Party controls every drug corner, every housing project, every sales school, every mayor, every police department, every sheriff's department, every jury, every every jail that you put out black men in.
+I said, the Democratic Party controls every drug corner, every housing project, every sales school, every mayor, every police department, every sheriff's department, every jury, every jail that you put out black men in.

 They do it.

-They control the tell the truth about it.
+They control the family.

-They control the breakdown of the family.
+If we tell the truth about it, they control the breakdown of the family.

 And then they take your guns away so you can't defend yourself from the people that they say are hunting you.

-Now rationalize that for me.
+Now, rationalize that to me.

-I'll tell you what we're gonna do.
+I'll tell you what we're going to do.

-You know, now you saw what happened with the mayor who said he's not for defunding the police.
+Reverend C.L.
+Bryant and Vince Ellison, you know, now you saw what happened with the mayor who said he's not for defunding the police.

 What did you think of that reaction?